ulissesj/CTFs/picoCTF2021/most_cookies/most_cookies.md

 ## Solution
 We need to access /display by the GET method containing the admin cookie.
 I'm not familiar with flask, but after some research I found that flask cookies are encrypted in a specific way.
-To find the secret key we need to get through the cookie_names, find the secret key and send it back with the admin field in "very_auth".
+To find the secret key we need to get through the find the secret key, decode it, get through cookie_names, and send it back encrypited containing "admin" in "very_auth" field.
-And here is my script
+Running the script, we can get the flag.

 ```
 import manageFlaskSession